Table of Contents

 - Step 4: Store these in the freezer.
 When you’re ready to eat them, let them thaw for a couple minutes, then enjoy!

-Scientists agree: Nitric oxide is vital for your heart, energy, exercise performance, and brain function.
+Scientists agree: Nitric oxide is vital for your long term heart, energy, exercise performance, and brain function.

 Boost your levels of nitric oxide naturally by increasing your dietary nitrate intake (not to be confused with dietary nitrites found in processed meats).
 Foods high in dietary nitrate include leafy greens, dark chocolate, beets, citrus fruits, watermelon, and pomegranates.
 Increasing physical activity through regular exercise may also help to optimize your NO levels.